Lilla-Hegyvari/Expenses-Splitter/README.md

 **Code usage:**

 You can use the code by inputting a CVS file that meets the criteria defined in the "Dataset" section below.
+The full .ipnyb file can be found in the repository.
 Then, the only places the code needs to be changed is the file name in the second to last line: final_balance = split_expenses('expenses_splitter_example_file.xlsx') where instead of 'expenses_splitter_example_file.xlsx' you can change it to the name of your file.

 **Dataset:**